Can you identify with any of these scenarios?

 - The only progress you make is by reacting to drama rather than following a plan.

-The key to happier clients and smoother projects isn’t better design skills – it’s creating a better way to work with your clients.
+The key to happier clients and smoother projects isn’t better design skills – it’s creating a better web design process (a better way to work with clients).

-A strong system will help you proactively guide your clients rather than always reacting to drama – and – you’ll minimize your time on repetitive work and maximize your time for creative work.
+A strong web design process will help you proactively guide your clients rather than always reacting to drama – and – you’ll minimize your time on repetitive work and maximize your time for creative work.

 It’s easy to get started…